Frequently Asked Questions

 Do charters receive the same amount of funding as traditional district schools?

 Charter schools receive less per pupil funding even though the funding follows each student.
 A historical and significant funding inequity between charter schools and traditional school districts has been clearly documented by the State Legislative Analyst, Rand Research and others.
-The gap can exceed $600 per pupil in base state operating funds.
+Historically, the gap has exceeded $600 per pupil in base state operating funds.
 These inequities are often more significant than reported, because charter schools do not have equitable access to facilities or facilities funding, and often must pay for facilities out of their general operating funds.
 Charter schools also rarely have access to local school bonds or parcel taxes that benefit traditional schools.
 Charter schools are also denied access to some large programs, such as Target Instructional Improvement Grants (TIIG) and Transportation.

 Does money allocated to charter schools come out of school districts' budgets?

-Money allocated to charter schools does not come out out of school districts' budgets.
+Money allocated to charter schools does not come out of school districts' budgets.
 The state and the federal government allocate education funds based on the number of students, their grade level and their needs.
 If a student chooses to go to a charter school, the money is allocated to the charter school to educate that student.
 In other words, the money follows the student.
 It is the student's money, not the district's.

 All charter schools authorized by a school district pay an oversight fee to that school district, which provides for the cost of the district conducting school visits, fiscal and academic monitoring, renewal evaluation and other required forms of oversight.
 Charter schools pay between one and three percent of their revenues to the district to cover these oversight costs.

-Charter schools that receive school disitrct facilities under Prop.
+Charter schools that receive school district facilities under Prop.
 39 or through other facility use agreements pay the school district for those facilities.
 Facility payments are based on a percentage of district facility costs and sometimes mirror a market-rate lease.

 Many charter schools pay additional funds to their authorizing district to provide back-office/administrative services, under separate contracts.
 And many charter schools also pay the district to provide food services or for special education services.